odhjoseph/AudioService/README.md

 If one of these don't work it's probably because of installation problems.

 #### Installation Troubleshoot
-These both should just return a path, if it doesn't install python3
+These should return a directory structure.
+If not they aren't installed, so download python3.

 *Windows trouble shoot*
 ```bash